mostafabarmshory/am-wb-core/document/widgets-input.md

 ### disabled

-Specifies that an <input> element should be disabled
+Specifies that an input widget should be disabled

+### form

+Specifies the form the input widget belongs to

 ### max

-Specifies the maximum value for an <input> element
+Specifies the maximum value for an input widget

 ### maxlength

-Specifies the maximum number of characters allowed in an <input> element
+Specifies the maximum number of characters allowed in an input widget

 ### min

-Specifies a minimum value for an <input> element
+Specifies a minimum value for an input widget

 ### multiple

-Specifies that a user can enter more than one value in an <input> element
+Specifies that a user can enter more than one value in an input widget

 ### name

-Specifies the name of an <input> element
+Specifies the name of an input widget

 ### pattern

-Specifies a regular expression that an <input> element's value is checked against
+Specifies a regular expression that an input widget's value is checked against

 ### placeholder

-Specifies a short hint that describes the expected value of an <input> element
+Specifies a short hint that describes the expected value of an input widget

 ### readonly